Harshitha-Somala/Audio-Emotion-Detection-Using-MultiModalApproach-DL/README.md

 related research areas.

 Exploratory Data Analysis\
-To understand the distribution of data, we have done some data analysis and visualization.![A graph with blue bars Description automatically generated](./EDA/image1.png)
+To understand the distribution of data, done some data analysis and visualization.![A graph with blue bars Description automatically generated](./EDA/image1.png)